JennySorio/Vaccination_Scenarios/README.md

 ## How to use this repository

+The objectives of this program are:

+1. Estimate predictions about cases, hospitalizations and deaths associated with Covid-19.
+2. Estimate different scenarios where the vaccination campaigns started on different dates.

+To meet the first objective, we must use the files that start with the name Bootstraping and mySEIR, which, in addition to estimating the predictions, estimates all the parameters associated with the model.

+To fulfill the second objective, we use the files that start with the name Vaccination and EvaluatingPaths.

 The functions that are in the program whose name begins with seir, are the functions that generate as output the derivatives defined in the SEIR-like model proposed in the article "The Impact of Covid-19 Vaccination Delay: A Case Study with Chicago and NYC Data".

 Taking between its inputs one vector with the population susceptible (S), vaccinated (V), exposed (E), asymptomatic and infective (IA), mildly infective (IM), severely infective (IS), critically infective (IC), recovered (R), and deceased (D).